bnjmnrsh/Toast/readme.md

 ## Styling [↑](#table-of-contents)

- `Toast.js` doesn't ship with any CSS styles, the below is a basic toast example.
+ `Toast.js` doesn't ship with any CSS styles; below is a basic toast example:

 ```CSS
 .toast {